raspberrypilearning/generic-api-registering-twitter/en/step_1.md

 	![Create New App](images/new-app.png)

 - You'll need to fill in a few details about your app.
-Don't worry about the **Website**, you can place any URL here for now, if you don't own your own domain.
-The Callback URL can be left blank.
+Don't worry about the 'Website' field, you can place any URL here for now if you don't own your own domain.
+The 'Callback URL' can be left blank.
 Click on the **Create Application** button when you are done.

 	![App Details](images/app-details.png)

-- You'll now have an App that you can use to access the API.
-Clicking on the **Keys and Access Tokens** tab will reveal you authentication details for Twitter.
+- You'll now have an app that you can use to access the API.
+Clicking on the **Keys and Access Tokens** tab will reveal your authentication details for Twitter.

 	![Authentication](images/auth.png)